Saturday, April 18, 2026

 The Demiurge, Religious (Death) Cults, 사이비 종교

-Why did I make a special section for this page named "The Demiurge, Religious (Death) Cults, and Korean Religious Cults (사이비종교단체)?
+Why do I make a special section for this page named "The Demiurge, Religious (Death) Cults, and Korean Religious Cults (사이비종교단체)?

-That's because many attackers, especially the street-level foot soldiers—stalkers, harassers, and those coordinated group executioner gangs of bodily harm and life-debilitating criminal frauds in the US and Korea—may have been members of these religious cult organizations.
+That's because many attackers on me for the past decade, especially the street-level foot soldiers—stalkers, harassers, and those coordinated group executioner gangs of bodily harm and life-debilitating criminal frauds in the US and Korea—may have been members of these religious cult organizations.

-I want to put this information out there so that I put them on notice that these are the people who surveilled, stalked, harassed, tried to injure, and kill me over the past decade, most notably from 2021.
+I want to put this information out there so that I put them on notice that these are the people who surveilled, stalked, harassed, and tried to injure and kill me in the most insidious manners over the past decade, most notably from 2018.
 These attacks still continue today.

 Why Jung Believed Jesus Spoke Against the Demiurge, Not God

-The largest religious cult organization, 대순진리회, with a membership of 1,830,000 members, may be closely related to "Maum Meditation Centers" in the US.
+The largest religious cult organization, 대순진리회, with a membership of 1,830,000 members, and the 5th, 증산도, with 600,000 members, may be closely related to "Maum Meditation Centers" in the US.

 These have presence in the US: the number 2 ranked is the SGI, the number 4 ranked is the Unification Church, the number 7 ranked is ShinCheonJi, and the number 8 ranked are the JW with 120,000 members in Korea.